robjinman/robertconsidine.net/back/README.md

 Download and install nodejs to /opt.

-Install yarn as per the instructions on the website.

 Install VS Code via the .deb from the official website.

-Set the NODE_PATH environment variable, and add the bin directories of both yarn and node to the PATH.
+Set the NODE_PATH environment variable, and add the bin directory of node to the PATH.
 To ~/.bashrc append the following:

 ```
     export NODE_PATH=/opt/node-v10.15.0-linux-x64
     PATH="$NODE_PATH/bin:$PATH"

-    PATH="/home/rob/.yarn/bin:$PATH"
 ```

-Install the prisma CLI via yarn
+Install the prisma CLI via npm

 ```
-    yarn global add prisma
+    npm install -g prisma
 ```